Delivering a Resilient Workflow to Offsite Employees with Unified Communications

 None of us expected things to evolve exactly the way they have, nor can we predict exactly how they will continue to shift.
 Unified Communications, through facilitating telework anywhere at any time, can significantly improve your organization’s ability to adapt to events as they unfold.

-XM Connect is an independent UC solution offering industry-leading interoperability with a huge range of email, PBX, and other solutions.
+CX-E is an independent UC solution offering industry-leading interoperability with a huge range of email, PBX, and other solutions.
 This means that it’s not only able to work with infrastructure you have now, but solutions you purchase in future.